Muschamp Rd

 I did install Joost’s plugin at some point.
 Though he has since sold it, so I don’t know what I’ll do next time I update WordPress.
 I can’t say it made a big difference.
 I’ve actually deleted hundreds of old blog posts and edited probably every one I’ve ever made many times.
 Now I tend to blog on WordPress dot com about hobbies, hobbies that are relevant to keywords posted above and below.

-When I returned to the hobby of miniature painting and playing table top games with painted miniatures, I did get some information from Google and I did export my Analytics.
-This year along with upgrading WordPress I’m going to have to upgrade to the newest version of Google Analytics, but I just don’t care much about search engine optimization and being popular.
-The keywords Google was encouraging me to focus on are as follows:
+When I returned to the hobby of miniature painting and playing tabletop games with painted miniatures, I did get some information from Google and I did export my Analytics.
+In 2024, I upgraded to the latest version of WordPress I upgraded to the newest version of Google Analytics, but I just don’t care much about search engine optimization and being popular.
+The keywords Google was previously encouraging me to focus on are as follows:

 • nurgle